 Financial Assistance for Apprentices and Trainees

-Doing an apprenticeship or traineeship is a great option for a lot of reasons.
-The best thing is that you get to earn while you learn, but on top of that there are also some ways that you can get a bit of additional financial support.
+Apprenticeships and traineeships are is a great way to earn while you learn, but on top of that there are ways you can get a bit of additional support.

-Here's an overview of some of the assistance available to apprentices and trainees.
+Here's a look at of some of the assistance available to apprentices and trainees.

 With a trade support loan you can borrow a certain amount of money for a four-year period, starting with a maximum of $8000 in your first year, reducing gradually down to a maximum of $2000 in your fourth year, and totalling $20,000 over the four years.